 In these images, there is always the imprint of a passage.
 All the photographs, including those of the landscapes, tell us about human intervention.
 It is almost a metaphor for how Brazilians see this road: a « no man’s land », or even a non-place – to use the words of anthropologist Marc Augé.

 « Translitorânea » is not a report, it is not an ethnography either.
-I wasn’t trying to tell anything particular with this project or to restore a certain reality.
-It is rather a project that speaks of encounters, experiences and affects.
-There are of course other things that stand out between the lines: social, historical and cultural aspects related to these lives; mechanisms of resistance to the difficulties imposed by the road; a particular relationship to time.
+I wasn’t trying to tell anything particular about this project or to restore a certain reality.
+It is rather a project that speaks of encounters, experiences, and affects.
+There are of course other things that stand out between the lines: social, historical, and cultural aspects related to these lives; mechanisms of resistance to the difficulties imposed by the road; and a particular relationship to time.
 This also makes « Translitorânea » a collection of impressions about a country at a given time.

-Do you have a strong memory of a meeting, a situation?
+Do you have a strong memory of a meeting or a situation?

 You are Brazilian but you have been living in France since 2003.
 What did you perceive about your culture of origin during this long journey?